List of He-Man and the Masters of the Universe characters: Dekker

 Dekker (voiced by Blu Mankuma) was originally a mercenary from the Dunes of Doom who sided with King Miro during the Great Unrest.
 When working for King Miro, Dekker trained the palace guards and met Duncan who Dekker took on as an apprentice.
 Dekker later retired to life as a fisherman on Orkos Island and had passed his Man-At-Arms title to Duncan.
 He does occasionally help the Masters of the Universe in their fight against the forces of evil.

-Dekker was created for the 2002 cartoon series and was eventually made into an action figure in the Masters of the Universe Classics toyline which revealed his full history.
+Dekker was created for the 2002 series and was eventually made into an action figure in the Masters of the Universe Classics toyline which revealed his full history.

 Castle Grayskullman

 Castle Grayskullman was created for the Masters of the Universe Classics by lifelong MOTU enthusiast Daniel Benedict after winning the 30th Anniversary "Create-A-Character" contest.
 The action figure's swords are based upon the original Castle Grayskull playset's flag symbols and his shield is based upon the emblem on the Castle's Jawbridge.

-During the Second Ultimate Battleground, Hordak and King Hiss' grand army pressed in against the allied heroes of Eternia.
+During the Second Ultimate Battleground, Hordak and King Hiss's grand army pressed in against the allied heroes of Eternia.
 Reaching out through the Orb of Power that is hidden deep inside Castle Grayskull, He-Man and Teela (who is the new Sorceress of Castle Grayskull) used an unrepeatable spell to call upon the Powers of Grayskull and infuse life into the very walls of the castle itself.
 Rising from the castle's hidden Chamber of Defense, Castle Grayskullman marched into battle swinging his dual swords of power where he helped to turn the tide.